Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Setting and Main result

 For any $d \in \N$, we consider a payoff function $h: \R^d_+ \to \R$, which takes the stock prices $\bm{S}_T \in \R_+^d$ at terminal time~$T$ as input.
-The option price $u(t,x) \in \R$ at time $t \in [0,T)$ given that the spot price satisfies $\bm{S}_t = \bm{x} \in \R_+^d$ is characterized by the following Feynman-Kac formula (see, e.g., \cite[Equation (13.33)]{campolieti2014financial})
+The option price $u(t,\bm{x}) \in \R$ at time $t \in [0,T)$ given that the spot price satisfies $\bm{S}_t = \bm{x} \in \R_+^d$ is characterized by the following Feynman-Kac formula (see, e.g., \cite[Equation (13.33)]{campolieti2014financial})

-where $p(\cdot,T;x,t)$ is the transition density formula given in Lemma \ref{lemma: density}.
-In this paper, we consider payoff functions restricted to the class of continuous piece-wise affine functions\footnote{In particular, any CPWA function is linearly growing, see, e.g., Lemma~\ref{lemma: lin growth}.
+where $p(\cdot,T;\bm{x},t)$ is the transition density formula given in Lemma \ref{lemma: density}.
+In this paper, we consider payoff functions restricted to the class of continuous piecewise affine functions\footnote{In particular, any continuous piecewise affine function is linearly growing, see, e.g., Lemma~\ref{lemma: lin growth}.
 Hence the PDE \eqref{eqn: PDE} has a unique solution.}.
 This type of function represents most of the payoff functions seen in financial mathematics literature \cite{neufeld2020modelfree}; see also the examples below.

-\begin{definition}[CPWA payoff]Let $d \in \N$.
-A function $h: \R^d_+ \to \R$ is a continuous piece-wise affine (CPWA) function if it can be represented as
+\begin{definition}[continuous piecewise affine payoff]Let $d \in \N$.
+A function $h: \R^d_+ \to \R$ is a continuous piecewise affine function if it can be represented as